grafana/k6-docs/src/data/markdown/docs/02 javascript api/10 k6-data/10-SharedArray.md

 ## Performance characteristics

-As the `SharedArray` is keeping the data marshalled as JSON and unmarshal elements when requested it
+As the `SharedArray` is keeping the data marshalled as JSON and unmarshals elements when requested it does take additional time to unmarshal JSONs and generate objects that then need to be garbage collected.
-does:

-1. take additional time to unmarshal JSONs
-2. generate objects that then need to be garbage collected

 This in general should be unnoticeable compared to whatever you are doing with the data, but might mean that for small sets of data it is better to not use `SharedArray`, although your mileage may